 Myth: A munchkin on the set of The Wizard of Oz committed suicide and you can see it in the film.

-Quickly word spread and soon it was said that a munchkin who was part of the film had committed suicide by hanging himself from one of the prop trees.
+Word quickly spread and soon it was said that a munchkin who was part of the film had committed suicide by hanging himself from one of the prop trees.
 The story goes that he was driven to despair over his unrequited love for a fellow munchkin actress and decided to end it all right there on set.

 Since stories of munchkin lechery and drunken misbehavior on the set had been circulating for years, the wild suicide story had some seeming background plausibility to it.